-The 11 Best Blackhead Removers, According to a Skin Expert
+The 13 Best Blackhead Removers, According to Skin Experts

 If you’ve ever found yourself in front of a mirror pinching your skin to squeeze out an unwelcome blackhead, you’re certainly not alone.
 Blackheads (which occur when pores become clogged with oil and dead cells and then oxidize when they're exposed to oxygen, turning black) are not only one of the most annoying skin issues, but they’re also one of the most common.
 Oof.
 And without taking the necessary steps, you can actually do more harm than good trying to purge your skin of dirt, oil, and makeup buildup.

 To properly get rid of blackheads, you need to thoroughly wash your face with a blackhead-specific cleanser; follow up with a facial steamer to open up your pores; and apply a clay mask, which will gently pull dirt, dead skin, and oil from your face, says Gretchen Frieling, M.D., a board-certified Boston dermatopathologist and CEO of GFaceMD.
 Then, employ a blackhead removal tool to extract those stubborn dots, and polish off your face with a clarifying toner.

 While the beauty market is totally saturated with blackhead treatments—from face washes to pore removal strips—only so many of these products truly make a difference, no matter how religiously they’re used.
 Luckily, Dr. Frieling and a couple of dermatologists have several recommendations for tools that will unclog even the most blackhead-prone.
 From pore vacuums and spatula scrubbers to facial steamers and masks, here are the best blackhead removers, according to an expert.
 (Related: Everything You Need to Know About Getting Rid of Blackheads)

 - Gugugu Skin Scrubber

 - The Inkey List Salicylic Acid Acne + Pore Cleanser